Have you ever been curious about the types of hawks in Florida?

 Florida’s sky is filled with beautiful hawks, from large, powerful raptors like the Red-shouldered Hawk to small, agile birds like the American Kestrel.

-In our blog post, we will explore the different types of hawks in Florida you might encounter in the state.
+Our blog post will explore the different types of hawks you might encounter in Florida.

 1. Short-tailed Hawk

-These types of hawks in Florida feed on small animals like insects, lizards, and frogs, and they use their impressive vision to spot their prey from the sky.
+These types of hawks in Florida feed on small animals like insects, lizards, and frogs.
+They use their impressive vision to spot their prey from the sky.
 They can usually be seen soaring over open fields and wetlands, hunting during the day, and roosting at night.
 While not considered endangered, the Short-tailed Hawk is rare in Florida.

-These types of hawks in Florida have a wingspan of up to three feet and weigh around two pounds.
+These types of hawks in Florida have wingspans of up to three feet and weigh around two pounds.
 They often hunt for rodents, insects, and other small creatures from the sky.
 These birds often appear in large flocks, soaring high in the sky.
-Although the Broad-winged Hawk is widely distributed throughout Florida, their numbers are declining due to habitat loss.
+Although the Broad-winged Hawk is widely distributed throughout Florida, its numbers are declining due to habitat loss.

 2. Broad-winged Hawk